-Productivity has been weak.
+Productivity growth has been modest.
 Boosting private sector investment in innovation and business capital, and continuing to improve skills, is key to improve productivity and to ensure growth is inclusive.

 CPB (2016, forthcoming), Evidence on Dutch macroeconomic and sectoral productivity performance: Some stylised facts.